jwsternthal/jwsternthal.github.io/index.md

 **Jonathan's PC Repair; June 2009 to Present**
 Myself.

-Through my middle and high school years, I've done some computer repair for close friends and family and have gotten paid for doing so.
+Since my middle school years, I have done some PC repair for friends and family for pay.

-# Skills